Research

 Celebrating research excellence (and free tote bags)

-The College annually welcomes student submissions and faculty/departmental nominations for the Chicago Studies Undergraduate Research Prize, which is awarded for the outstanding BA thesis or capstone project from that academic year that focuses on Chicago or considers Chicago in comparison to other urban areas.
+Each year, the College Dean's Office, Office of Research & Teaching Innovations, and Chicago Studies welcome student self-submissions and faculty/departmental nominations for the Chicago Studies Undergraduate Research Prize, which is awarded for the outstanding BA thesis or capstone project from that academic year that focuses on Chicago or considers Chicago in comparison to other urban areas.
+Our application cycle opened on Monday, April 22 (week 6) and will accept student self-submissions through Monday, May 6 (week 8) and faculty/departmental nominations through Monday, May 13 (week 7).

-The Chicago Studies Undergraduate Research Prize recognizes the breadth of high-quality, original research that undergraduates produce each year in BA thesis colloquia and seminars.
+The Chicago Studies Undergraduate Research Prize recognizes the breadth of high-quality, original research that undergraduates produce each year in conjunction with their academic programs.
 To be accepted for consideration, submissions must be:

 • based upon original research